-The Black Death was a strain of Bubonic Plague that came from the East and made it’s way to Europe in 1347, it arrived in England in 1349 it came here carried on a boat probably by Black rats, or more precisely fleas that lived on the Rats and they would bite humans.
+The Black Death was a strain of Bubonic Plague that came from Asia eastwards and made it’s way to Europe in 1347, it arrived in England in 1349 it came here carried on a boat probably by Black rats.
+Or more precisely fleas that lived on the Rats and they would bite humans.
 It spread with alarming speed.
-The armpits and groin would produce large agonising swellings or buboes and the victim would start coughing blood, before dying a horrible death.
+The armpits and groin would produce large agonising swellings or buboes and the victim would start coughing blood, before dying a painful terrorfying death.

 It has been estimated that between a third and a half of the population died.
 There were in many cases not enough living to bury the dead.
 In a burial ground purchased through the piety of Sir Walter Manny for the citizens of London.
 More than 50,000 bodies were said to be interred.
 That was one site there were many in London.
 An estimated 60,000 died in Norwich (then a major centre for wool).
 More than one half of the priests in Yorkshire are known to have died.

 This had a devastating effect on society.
 The country was torn with riot and disorder.
 The first Plague was followed by others milder each time but no less disjointing to society.
 Landowners and wealthy craftsmen were threatened with ruin, by what seemed the extravagant demands of the labouring poor for higher wages.
 Wandering ‘landless men’ were for the first time masters of the labour market.

 The old feudalism and with it Serfdom, had nearly died out before the Black Death struck.

 More and more men (and it was mainly men) had started to become copyholders.
 This meant they had a lease to work land and make a profit from it.
 Freeholders owned the land they worked, copyholders rented it for a set period from a landlord.
 The whole of this system suddenly galloped forward.